Zum Inhalt Zum Hauptmenü

 _6ub6061

-Innovation from Tradition
+Innovation from tradition

 From industrial revolution up into the Internet age – steel has been making things possible and driving technologies forward.
 Dillinger has co-authored the history of progress since 1685.
 Our innovative methods, optimised processes and ever more productive facilities have continuously pushed back the limits of the feasible.
 We pursue our aim of giving our customers the biggest possible lead with our groundbreaking products and services.
 A major portion of the around 2,000 grades of steel which we supply have, for example, been developed within the past ten years.
 And we are adjusting our process chain to “Industry 4.0” technologies in ever more sectors, to enable Dillinger to supply better solutions for you even faster and even more flexibly in the future.